Our favourite walking tracks in Mount Tamborine

 - No swimming.
 Platypus and glow worms live in/near the waters!
 Help keep them safe and stay out of the water.

-- What goes down has to come back up again… there’s a few sets of stairs on your way back to the car park.
+- What goes down has to come back up again… there are a few sets of stairs on your way back to the car park.

 - WATER!
-There are no water refills along this track so be smart, bering plenty!
+There are no water refills along this track so be smart, bring plenty!

 Walking tracks in Mount Tamborine National Park